eric-neiva/EricNeiva-Cybersecurity-Tools-/README.md

 The NIDS logs events to nids_log.txt for future analysis.

-Customization
+#Customization Interface:

-Interface: Change the interface variable in the main function to match your network interface.
+Change the interface variable in the main function to match your network interface.
 Internal IP Ranges: Update the internal_ranges list in the internal_ips method to define your internal IP address range(s).
 Additional Notes
 Ensure you have the necessary permissions to capture packets on the specified network interface.
 Respect legal and ethical considerations when monitoring network traffic.

-Future Improvements
+#Future Improvements

 Implement more advanced packet analysis and threat detection.
 Integrate with external threat intelligence feeds.
 Enhance logging and reporting features.

 Contributors
-Your Name
+Eric Neiva
 License
 This project is licensed under the MIT License.